Oasiris/HristBot/README.md

 This bot is published under the **MIT License** as of February 2017.

-*Hrist is named after the youngest of the three Valkyries with a predisposition for deception and darkness.*
+*Hrist is named after the eldest of the three Valkyries with a predisposition for deception and darkness.*